rvyhvn/rvyhvn/README.md

 Cyber Security Engineer.
 ------------------------

-I'm interested in cyber field since i'm in junior highscool and now i'm studying computer science in Kalimantan Institute of Technology, Indonesia.
+I'm interested in cyber field since i'm in junior high school and now i'm studying computer science in Kalimantan Institute of Technology, Indonesia.

 *   🧠  I'm learning Rust, Python, and Linux
 *   🤝  I'm open to collaborating on Cyber fields